sandertrilectronics/CLI-Minimal-Static/README.md

 cmd-print file A:/example folder/example file.txt
 ```

-This causes the string to be splitr into four parameters.
-This behaviour is not wanted.
+This causes the string to be splited into four parameters.
+This behaviour is unwanted.
 To overcome this, the apostrophe can be used to indicate that this is indeed a complete string:

 ```
 cmd-print file 'A:/example folder/example file.txt'